sebivenlo/sebidao/README.md

 that takes it's parameters in field declaration order.
 This is the same as you would get with a `@Data` annotated pojo with `@AllArgsConstructor` using [lombok](https://projectlombok.org/).

 The Student class would probably be friendly and lend a helping hand to the Mapper by providing just such method and constructor, but only package private, mind you.
 That will do.
+Using a squirt of lombok juice would make that both easy and just right.

 The javadoc can be found at the [Fontys Venlo Javabits website](https://javabits.fontysvenlo.org/) under [Sebi DAO javadoc](https://javabits.fontysvenlo.org/sebidao/apidocs/index.html)